UVADS/ds6013/deliverable_details.md

      - Stakeholders
      - Table of Contents
      - Project Purpose and Background
+     - Brief Sponsor Background
      - Data Discussion
      - Assumptions and Limitations
      - Methods Discussion:
        - Data Pipelines and Processing
        - Modeling
+     - Discussion on Benefits of this Work (why it is important)
    - See presentation [rubric](https://github.com/UVADS/ds6013/blob/main/rubrics/rubric_presentation.md) for grading breakdown